3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: On the long-term evolution

 \subsubsection{Reduced entropy equation}

-Now we proceed to investigate the reduced entropy equation to see if it leads to useful 1D modelling that has predictive power on whether the star is in equilibrium or how big the convective penetration region should be.
+Now we proceed to investigate the reduced entropy equation to see if it leads to useful 1-D modelling that has predictive power on whether the star is in equilibrium or how big the convective penetration region should be.
 There is no approximation in deriving \Eq{ent-eqn}.
 The entropy equation simply states that the rate of change of entropy in a spherical shell is the sum of turbulent dissipation of kinetic energy, heating and cooling of nuclear burning and radiative diffusion, and the advective flux of entropy.
-To further simplify, we assume the divergence of the radiative diffusion is mostly radial, which is not strictly true because the adiabatic motion will heat or cool fluid parcels, and then the heat flux can have a non-zero horizontal component.
+To further simplify, we assume the radiative energy flux vector is a function of radius alone and is radially directed, which is not strictly true because the adiabatic motion will heat or cool fluid parcels, and then the heat flux can have a non-zero horizontal component.
 The second term on the right-hand side then becomes

-The advective entropy flux mostly cancels with the nuclear heating plus the radiative flux, leading to a negligible time rate of change in the entropy (see \Fig{ENT_M252}).
-The dissipation per unit radial distance is small compared to the derivative of advective entropy flux multiplied by the temperature and to the $\partial(F_\mathrm{rad}-F_\mathrm{nuc})/\partial r$ term, but not small compared to the measured time rate of change in the entropy.
-Of course, for a simulation in perfect equilibrium the latter would be zero.

-As was pointed out in \Sect{MLT}, the superadiabaticity changes its sign at 1000 \Mm.
-Beyond that location, the stratification is slightly convectively stable, but there is still convection.
-The convective motions are not significantly damped by the tiny amount of subadiabaticity between 1000 \Mm\ and the CB until the gas is subjected to a significant stabilizing force in the penetration region beyond the SB.
-The time rate of change in kinetic energy and entropy is very small compared to the source terms and the flux terms.
-This by no means implies, however, that the star is in thermal equilibrium, because small changes over long times are seen in our long duration run M252 to have significant effects.